pink-27/Distributed-InMemory-Key-Val-Store/README.md

 - `org.json` is finally handled properly via Maven (about time)
 - No frameworks.
 No Spring.
 No nonsense.
 Just Java and vibes

----

-Basically, V2.5 is like V2’s ambitious cousin who moved out, got a job, and forgot how to do laundry.
-It’s distributed now, but logging?
-We’ll get back to that.